-Stapleton, G. and Rodgers, P. (2011) Drawing Euler diagrams with circles and ellipses In: IEEE Symposium on Visual Languages and Human-Centric Computing 2011, 18-22 September 2011, Pittsburgh, PA, USA.
+Stapleton, Gem and Rodgers, Peter (2011) Drawing Euler diagrams with circles and ellipses In: IEEE Symposium on Visual Languages and Human-Centric Computing 2011, Pittsburgh, PA, USA, 18-22 September, 2011.Full text not available from this repository.

 The use of Euler diagrams as a basis for visual languages is commonplace and they are often used for visualizing information.
 The ability to automatically draw these diagrams is, therefore, likely to be of widespread practical use.
 The Euler diagram drawing problem is recognized as challenging, but the potential pay-off from the derivation of a comprehensive solution, that produces usable and effective diagrams, is significant.
 Previous research on automated Euler diagram drawing has used various different approaches, each of which had their own problems, including: (a) failure to draw a diagram in all cases, (b) poor diagram layout, and (c) inability to ensure that certain wellformedness properties of the drawn diagrams hold.
 In this paper, we present a novel approach to Euler diagram drawing that draws diagrams with circles, ellipses and curves in general.
 This new approach will draw a diagram in all cases, avoiding bad layout where possible (by the use of `nice' geometric shapes) and can enforce wellformedness properties as chosen by the user.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|

 |Uncontrolled Keywords:||Euler diagram drawing problem; automated Euler diagram drawing; circles; curves; ellipses; geometric shapes; information visualization; visual languages|

 |Subjects:||G000 Computing and Mathematical Sciences > G100 Mathematics|